nyberry/nyberrysite/blog/moser.md

 **Q. How many areas will there be if there are 6 dots on the circle?**

-Well, we are not mathematicians.
-But we all did a bit of maths back at school, right?
+We all did a bit of maths at school, right?

 And so it might be tempting to look at the pattern: 1,2,4,8,16… , doubling with each step, and conclude that the relationship between dots and areas is: